gianfrancodp/MGStools/Qgis processing script/How to use.md

-# How to use the scriptin Qgis application
+# How to use the script in Qgis application

 1. Download [shp2html_qgis.py](shp2html_qgis.py) file
 2. Open Qgis in your desktop